 Aviation:

-The applications of diesel engines in aircraft have existed before world war ll.
+The applications of diesel engines in aircraft existed before World War ll.
 However, in the late 1970s, there has not been any applications of the diesel engine in aircraft.
-In 1978, Karl H. Bergey suggests that “the likelihood of a general aviation diesel in the near future is remote.”
+In 1978, Karl H. Bergey suggested that “the likelihood of a general aviation diesel in the near future is remote.”
 In recent years (2016), diesel engines have found use in unmanned aircraft (UAV), due to their reliability, durability, and low fuel consumption. finally, In early 2019, AOPA reported, that a diesel engine model for general aviation aircraft is “approaching the finish line.”

-That is all for this article, where the applications of diesel engine.
-I hope you got enough from the reading, if so, kindly share with other students.
+That is all for this article, where the applications of diesel engines.
+I hope you got enough from the reading, if so, kindly share it with other students.
 Thanks for reading, see you next time!